These 5 Summer Activities Will Keep Your Kids Happy

 Supplies:

-Add a small splash of water to the paint and pour it into a popsicle tray.
-Insert popsicle sticks and freeze.
-Once frozen, hand them to your toddler to paint on cardboard.
-The melting paint makes beautiful swirls and textures.
+Add a small splash of water to the paint and pour it into a popsicle tray, then Insert popsicle sticks and freeze.
+Once frozen, give them to your kids to paint on cardboard,and watch them get fascinated by the melting paint.

 2. Spongey Prints